melowntech/workshop/tutorials/gpx-viewer.rst

     map.setPosition(pos);

-The Hit Test with Displayed Track
+Hit Testing the Displayed Track
-"""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""

-Track is displayed.
-Now we want to know whether is cursor hovering over the track.
-It is easy task.
-Do you remember when add property 'hover-event' = true to he 'track-shadow' style layer?
-Now we have to only listen to these events:
+The track is displayed.
+Now we want to know whether the cursor is hovering over the track.
+Easy.
+Do you remember when added the property 'hover-event' = true to the 'track-shadow' style layer?
+Now we just need to listen to these events:

 ::

     browser.on('geo-feature-hover', onFeatureHover);

-But these events will be generated only when we keep informing the map about current cursor position by calling 'hover' method.
-This gives you absolute control over generation of hover events.
+But these events will be generated only when we keep informing the map about the current cursor position by calling the 'hover' method.
+This gives you absolute control over the generation of hover events.

 ::